Expensify.org/hunger SNAP campaign status

 Receiving an Invoice

-So you've received an Invoice and you're ready to make payment?
+So you received an invoice, and you're ready to make payment?
 Easy peasy!
 If you receive an Invoice that requires payment, we'll let you know through your Expensify Inbox:

 Paying an Invoice